amirrezabahramy/Key-Generator/README.txt

 -----------------------------

 "Valid Key" is a 12-digit number.
-"KEY" is defined in the application.
+"KEY" is defined in the application source code.
-"i" is between "F" & "L" ("F" & "L" are also defined in the application).
+"i" is between "F" & "L" ("F" & "L" are also defined in the application source code).